 Ok, we’re going to assume you’ve read our first article about preparing for Black Friday (and if you haven’t, now would be a good time to jump on over and check it out).
 Still, here are some quick steps you can take to prepare for your big shopping spree:

 - Make (or Update) Your Shopping List: If you’ve been tracking pre-Black Friday sales, comparison shopping and compiling a list of the best deals—great!
 Now’s the time to finish that list by checking it against the new deals that come out online and in circulars on Thanksgiving Day.
 If you don’t already have a list, no worries!
-Start it right now using your local circulars or doing a quick survey online (our favorite online source is the FatWallet Black Friday deals page).
+Start it right now using your local circulars or doing a quick survey online.
 This will help you find the best deals and keep you focused when you’re shopping.
 Also, remember to keep in mind the total cost (price plus tax and shipping, minus coupons and rebates) as you compare one sale to another.
 One price might look a lot better at first glance, but not be as good once you’ve figured in everything else.

 - Rank Your List by the Value of the Deal: The best deals–not necessarily the items you want the most–will sell out the fastest so you should prioritize your list accordingly.
 Be sure you know what these are so you can act on them the fastest.
 Of course, that doesn’t mean you should overlook the items that mean the most to you, but keep the deals in mind.
 A popular brand TV at a huge discount will be on everyone’s radar.
 That specialized blender your “foodie” sister really wants, however, will probably be there longer than the TV.